Yoshiki172/Deep-Image-quality-improvement-network/README.md

 # Learned-image-quality-improvement-network
 This is a program implemented in PyTorch to implove the image quality.

-By executing the program, it is possible to enlarge the image by a factor of 2 to 4.(only 2x at present)
+By executing the program, it is possible to enlarge the image by a factor of 2 to 4.

 The network architecture is shown below.
 ![architecture](https://github.com/Yoshiki172/Learned-image-quality-improvement-network/assets/46835185/d4c46373-b353-40ea-9fa7-0175ecedfb2e)